carmingenium/AM/Bot/AM Kanban.md

 ## Later / Not Urgent

 - [ ] 🛫 2024-07-20 Setup terminal code that runs on start on linux
+- [ ] Change the bots working conditions, instead of making the runner run every 6 hours, update the code on the raspberry from github and make it run the code by itself when new commits are there @{2024-08-17}

 ## Done2